SCToolsfactory/SCJMapper-V2/doc/ReadMe.txt

 cassini@burri-web.org

 Changelog:
+V 2.25 - BETA Build 59
+- fix - an issue in parsing options from imported maps
+- add - an option to show the actiontree as CSV list with more/less details (change in Settings)
-V 2.24 - BETA Build 58
+- improvement - In table view add possibility to Blend All visible unmapped entries V 2.24 - BETA Build 58
 - fix - some trouble in SC path finding
 V 2.23 - BETA Build 57